elkanamol/f756_rtos_dispacher_RT/README.md

 # Emergency Services Dispatcher System

-Real-time emergency services dispatcher system implemented on STM32F7 using FreeRTOS.
+Real-time emergency services dispatcher system implemented on STM32F7 using FreeRTOS, focusing on robust error handling and FreeRTOS best practices. s

 ## Overview

-This project implements a multi-threaded emergency response system that coordinates different emergency services (Police, Ambulance, Fire Department, and Corona Response) through a central dispatcher.
-Built on STM32F756ZG using FreeRTOS for real-time task management.
+This project implements a multi-threaded emergency response system that coordinates different emergency services through a central dispatcher.
+Built on STM32F756ZG using FreeRTOS for real-time task management and CMake for build configuration.

 ## Architecture